Kinvey/kinvey-cli/README.md

 Run any command with the `--verbose` flag to receive more detailed information about a command execution.

+Kinvey CLI is a subject to the following caveats:

-Kinvey CLI has a 10-second request timeout when communicating with the backend for initialization which may cause a connection error in some rare cases.
+- It has a 10-second request timeout when communicating with the backend for initialization which may cause a connection error in some rare cases.
 Retrying the command remedies the problem in many cases.

-If you are using a profile that has been configured a while ago, you can stumble upon the `InvalidCredentials` error.
+- If you are using a profile that has been configured a while ago, you may stumble upon the `InvalidCredentials` error.
 It may mean that the session token has expired.
 See [Authentication Token Expiration](#authentication-token-expiration) for details.
+- You cannot deploy the same service to the FlexService Runtime more than once.
+You must increment the version in `package.json` before redeploying.
+- Kinvey CLI sends binary data (content type "multipart/form-data") during the deploy process.
+The deploy job will fail if traffic of this type is blocked within your network.
+- There is a limit of 100 MB to the size of the FlexService logs that are kept on the backend.
+When log entries exceed that size, the oldest ones are deleted.

 If problems persist, contact [Kinvey](http://support.kinvey.com).